zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/introduction/introduction.md

 ## Acknowledgements

-I'd like to thank to Vahidin, who is experienced APEX developer and Tsengel, GenO lift implementation engineer.
-These gentlemen have shown their dedication and hardwork to support my workshop.
+I would like to thank Vahidin and Tsengel, experienced APEX and GenO lift implementation engineers respectively.
+These gentlemen have shown their dedication and hard work to support my workshop.

 * **Author** - Bilegt Bat-Ochir - Senior Technology Solution Engineer
 * **Contributors** - Vahidin Qerimi - Principal Technology Solution Engineer, Tsengel Ikhbayar - GenO lift implementation